 ~ Son Solomon Gaumer ~

-Among their children were Amanda Katherine Eisenhard, William Gaumer, Alice M. Held, Charles Solomon Gaumer, Laura Gaumer, Anna Schaffer, Elda Pole, Catherine Sara Miller, Jennie M. Smith and Horace Franklin Gaumer.
+Among their 10 children were Amanda Katherine Eisenhard, William Gaumer, Alice M. Held, Solomon Charles Gaumer, Laura Deily Roth, Anna "Annie" Schaffer, Elda Pole, Catherine Sara Miller, Jennie M. Smith and Horace Franklin Gaumer.
 All grew into adulthood except for one.

-Over the years, Solomon worked as a stationery engineer.
 He is thought to be the same "Solomon Gaumer" who in 1884 served as deacon, with his brother Jonathan an elder, of St. John's Evangelical Lutheran Church of Fogelsville, Upper Macungie Township.
 They are named for this work in the book History of the Counties of Lehigh and Carbon, authored by Alfred Mathews and Austin N. Hungerford (Philadelphia: Everts & Richards, 1884).
 Then in 1907, Solomon was elected president of the church's Sunday School.

 In June 1917, Solomon signed an affidavit in support of his brother Benjamin's efforts to obtain a Civil War pension.